Malawi: Putting farmers at the centre of climate services

 The PICSA has been implemented in Malawi as part of the GCF-funded UNDP-supported project, the “Saving Lives and Protecting Agriculture Based Livelihoods in Malawi: Scaling Up the Use of Modernized Climate Information and Early Warning Systems” (M-Climes), between 2017 and 2023.
 Particularly in Malawi, emphasis was given on the role of digitally informed climate services: the project has worked with communities in 14 food-insecure districts to co-develop tailored weather and climate-based agricultural advisories to be disseminated through ICT/mobile, print and radio channels.

 Based on the already existing farmer groups, the roll-out of PICSA was anchored in the lead farmer extension model – in which these farmers are selected by agricultural extension officers as collaborators responsible for training other farmers.
 Beyond improving agricultural outcomes, the project expected to contribute to improving income and food security/dietary diversity.
+Also, the long-term outcomes and impacts of the project contribute to achieving country's targets under the Sustainable Development Goals (SDGs) 1-'No poverty', 2-'Zero Hunger', 5-'Gender Equality' and 13-'Climate Action'.

 What the data tells us